-- E. Effective January 1, 2025, all salary ranges and steps of the "CC" Range Salary Schedule will be increased by two percent (2%), as shown in Appendix M. This salary increase is based on the "CC" Range Salary Schedule in effect on December 31, 2024. - F. Employees who are paid above the maximum for their range on the effective date of the increases described in Subsection D above will not receive the specified increase to their current pay unless the new range encompasses their current rate of pay.
+- B. Effective July 1, 2021, all salary ranges and steps of the "IT" Range Salary Schedule will remain in effect until June 30, 2022 as shown in Appendix U. - C. Effective July 1, 2022, all salary ranges and steps of the "IT" Range Salary Schedule will be increased by three and twenty five hundredths percent (3.25%), as shown in Appendix V. - D. Employees who are paid above the maximum for their range on the effective date of the increases described in Subsection C above will not receive the specified increase to their current pay unless the new range encompasses their current rate of pay.